andrewjhunt/logic-pro-scripter/README.md

-## Few Differences for Developers using Scripter
+## Few Differences for JavaScript Developers using Scripter

 So you're already a decent JavaScript programmer.
 What's familiar or different about Scripter?